lsnow99/conductorr/csl/README.md

 - `(or p ...)` Returns the result of a conditional OR applied to all operands in the expression.
 Returns `true` if there is only one operand
 - `(not p)` Returns the result of conditional inverse applied to p

 > NOTE: All of the above functions are evaluated *eagerly*, meaning their arguments are evaluated before the function is called.
-The exception to this is the `if` function, which only evaluates the condition and the branch that it determines to execute, and does not evaluate the dead branch
+The exceptions to this are the `if`, `append`, `appendleft`, `pop`, and `popleft` functions, which only evaluate their arguments as they are needed.